 Even though worker capacity and motivation are destroyed when leaders choose power over productivity, it appears that bosses would rather be in control than have the organization work well.

-When setting an organization’s strategy, many of us spend almost as much time deciding what we’re not going to do as what we are going to do.
-The same concept can be applied when looking to lead our human assets.
-Patty McCord, former chief talent officer at Netflix, says “Some of the most innovative work I got to do at Netflix wasn’t to create new stuff, it was just stop doing the stupid stuff.”
+Patty McCord, former chief talent officer at Netflix and one of the architects of their HR renaissance, says, “Some of the most innovative work I got to do at Netflix wasn’t to create new stuff, it was to just stop doing the stupid stuff.”